 This page covers plans and current projects related to the Boulder Reservoir.
 For more on other BPR projects and plans, please visit Parks and Recreation Planning.

 The Reservoir is one of the most popular and heavily visited park facilities in the city and region.
-It is also one of only six northern Front Range facilities supporting water-based and power boating recreation opportunities and though smaller than other area facilities, the Reservoir offers a significant range of services to the community and maintains one of the highest visitation rates of approximately 300,000 per year.
+It is also one of only six northern Front Range facilities supporting water-based and power boating recreation opportunities and, though smaller than other area facilities, the Reservoir offers a significant range of services to the community and has one of the highest visitation rates of approximately 300,000 per year.

 The Reservoir previously operated a concessions area near the beach provided by an outside contractor.